chpc-uofu/OnDemand-info/readme.md

 The stock Apache config that comes with CentOS is relatively weak.
 We have learned the hard way when a class of 30 people was unable to have everyone connected at the OnDemand server at the same time.

 We follow the [recommendations from OSC](https://discourse.osc.edu/t/ood-host-configuration-recommendations/883) on the Apache settings.
 These settings have made the web server more responsive and allowed to support more connections at the same time.
-In particular, modify file ```/opt/rh/httpd24/root/etc/httpd/conf.modules.d/00-mpm.conf```:<br>
+In particular, modify file ```/etc/httpd/conf.modules.d/00-mpm.conf``` (on CentoS7 ```/opt/rh/httpd24/root/etc/httpd/conf.modules.d/00-mpm.conf```):<br>
 ```
 #LoadModule mpm_prefork_module modules/mod_mpm_prefork.so
 LoadModule mpm_event_module modules/mod_mpm_event.so